HiSDpackage/attempt/_HiOSD/HiOSD_English.md

 matrix, it can be seen that the index of a saddle point here is essentially the negative inertia index of the Hessian matrix.

-# Transforming the Search for a $k$-saddle Point into an Optimization Problem
+# Transforming the Search for a $k$-saddle into an Optimization Problem

 Continuing with the previous notation, note that
 $\mathbb{G}(\boldsymbol{\hat{x}})$ is negative definite on